-Commercial requirements beyond a digital subscription included limited access to free editions, paying for one-off downloads, and bundling digital editions free for people who had subscribed to the newspaper.
+We were asked to product manage the Guardian iPad App commercial requirements across a digital subscription including limited access to free editions, paying for one-off downloads, and bundling digital editions free for people who had subscribed to the newspaper.

 We provided combined skills across user research, needs analysis, technology product assessment, systems design, and industry knowledge of payments, using these to rapidly understand the product design requirements and constraints.